HxnDev/K-Means-And-KNN-On-MultiClass-Dataset/README.md

 Feel free to add any comments

-If you have any queries email me at areeshatahir17@gmail.com
+If you have any queries, feel free to email me at : areeshatahir17@gmail.com